shhossain/BanglaTranslationKit/README.md

                         Model to use for translation -g GPU, --gpu GPU     Whether to use GPU for translation (default: True) -l MAX_LENGTH, --max-length MAX_LENGTH
-                        Maximum length of the model (default: None) -c USE_CLOUD, --use-cloud USE_CLOUD
+                        The maximum length of the model (default: None) -c USE_CLOUD, --use-cloud USE_CLOUD
                         Whether to use huggingface inference API (default: False) -t HUGGINGFACE_TOKEN, --huggingface-token HUGGINGFACE_TOKEN